‘Mr Emotion’ Johnnie Ray’s third and final UK number 1 toppled the Andy Williams hit, Butterfly.

 (Yip yip way bop de boom)’

-I think they’re supposed to represent Ray’s anticipation of his upcoming night with Josephine, but they come across like a man with Tourette’s, and they never end.
+I think they’re supposed to represent Ray’s anticipation of his upcoming night with Josephine, but they come across like a man with Tourette’s.
 Miller was straying too far into novelty song territory.
 Understandable, as that was his comfort zone.

 Sadly, Ray’s career declined after this, and with that, his personal problems increased.
 He was arrested again in 1959 for soliciting an undercover officer, and went to trial but was found not guilty.
 In 1960 he was hospitalised with tuberculosis, and this caused him to give up alcohol.
 When he eventually appeared on local television in Chicago in 1966, he looked emaciated.
 A doctor told Ray in 1969 that he was well enough to drink an occasional glass of wine.
 For someone with an addiction to alcohol, this was never going to end well.
 He became an alcoholic once more and the music took a permanent back seat.

-Johnnie Ray died of liver failure in 1990, aged 63.
+Johnnie Ray died of liver failure on 24 February 1990, aged 63.
 It was a tragic but inevitable end for a tortured soul.
-Fame is complicated.
 Had Ray been around in more enlightened times, his sexuality wouldn’t have been an issue and he may have been happier.
-At the same time, his troubles helped make him distinctive, intense and influential.
-It’s a shame such a pioneering singer isn’t better remembered.
+At the same time, his troubles helped make him so distinctive, intense and influential.

 Written by: Winfield Scott & Dorothy Goodman